 Accessorizing your living space is one of the easiest ways to express your personality and create a home that is both stylish and inviting.
 The specialists at Gary Riggs Home offer these tips on using accessories to transform your living room.

 Mix It Up.
-Don’t be afraid to mix patterns, textures or add one or two distinctive accessories that don’t necessarily “match” the room’s furnishings or other décor.
+Don’t be afraid to mix patterns, textures or add one or two distinctive accessories that don’t necessarily “match” the room’s furnishings or another décor.
 Adding texture and pattern to a room creates a lot of interest and depth.
-Consider textures like wicker, velvet, iron, raw wood and fur to provide a touch of eclecticism and intrigue to a living room.
+Consider textures like wicker, velvet, iron, raw wood, and fur to provide a touch of eclecticism and intrigue to a living room.

 Take a Gut Check.
 Finally, trust your instincts when accessorizing any room.
 It doesn’t matter if the piece is ultra-trendy or styled in the “right” way if it doesn’t look good to you.

 If you would like help accessorizing your living room—or any other room in your home—the decorators at Gary Riggs Home are happy to help.